hardikkamboj/An-Introduction-to-Statistical-Learning/README.md

  machine learning algorithms, however, the exercises are implemented in R language, which is a hinderence for all those who are using python language.
 To overcome this i have tried solving all the questions in practical exerices in Python language, so people using python language can also get the most our of this amazing book.
 Along with that i have also provided the solutions for conceptual questions.
+ I had tried my best to write the correct solutions to the problem, It was a challenge, and i need to learn to do a lot of research.
+I do not gurantee that all the solutions are absoletely correct.
+I have commented the notebooks.
+ If you find any query, do send a feedback about the same.
+Suggestions and corrections are welcome. this is my email - hardikkamboj1@gmail.com
+ Happy Learning!

 - ## [Chapter_2_Statistical_Learning](/Chapter_2/)
 - ## [Chapter_3_Linear_Regression](/Chapter_3/)